-Christopher Stanley has opted for the Oxford template due to its easy to read format and presents her work experience, personal profile, and skills in a cohesive and well-structured form.Create your CV
+Christopher Stanley has opted for the Oxford template due to its easy to read format and presents her work experience, personal profile, and skills in a cohesive and well-structured form.Start your CV

 "Ambitious Sous Chef with over 7 years of experience leading culinary teams in high-end restaurants and hotels.
 Reputable track record of overseeing staff, streamlining kitchen operations, and creating innovative menus that exceed guest expectations.
 Certified in health and safety regulations with proven success in promoting collaborative and efficient work environments."Christopher Stanley - Sous Chef